Making a grand home for nature, one small patch at a time.

 Join the club: As we all know many valuable insects, which we both rely on and love such as bees and butterflies, are rapidly declining in number due to extreme loss of their habitat.
 Research shows that lots of little reserves act like one massive reserve for wildlife, which move between them using ‘wildlife corridors’.

-- Launched at Festival of Nature 2017, by the TV presenter and President of the RSPB, Miranda Krestovinkoff – SEE VIDEO
+- Launched at Festival of Nature 2017, by President of the RSPB – SEE VIDEO

-- Seed bank to supply school projects looking good – SEE PICTURES
+- Our wildflower meadow supplying seeds for school projects – SEE PICTURES

-- Three schools signed up by October 2017 – SEE PICTURES.
+- Five schools signed up this autumn, 2017 – VIEW GALLERY.

 - Any questions please email: Tom Walmsley and / or Jon Attwood